“We are turning from a mass market back into a niche nation, defined not by our geography but by our interests.”

 ~Chris Anderson (the man behind TED Talks)

 If you’re going to survive in ecommerce, you have to understand the battleground.
-The model for brick-and-mortar retailers doesn’t work online; they’re trying to fulfill the needs of everyone within driving distance, while ecommerce deals with everyone on the continent, or even the world.
+The model for brick-and-mortar retailers doesn’t work online; they’re trying to fulfill the needs of everyone within driving distance, while ecommerce deals with everyone on the continent or even the world.
 That kind of range favors the niche.

-We’ve written about the benefits of selling niche products before, but to recap, here’s a shortlist:
+We’ve written about the benefits of selling niche products before, but to recap, here’s a short list:

 Less Competition.
-The more specific and defined your product become, the less competition there is.
+The more specific and defined your product becomes, the less competition there is.
 Look at the category of Wedding Dresses below; the amount of competition drops off as the searches get more specific.

 Improved SEO.
 Less competition means your SEO efforts have more impact.
 Niche keywords fall under the radar of bigger online stores, but the online searches are still large enough to build a successful business on.
 Niche vendors can also target long-tail keyword searches more effectively, another SEO opportunity that falls between the cracks of large enterprises.

 Better Customer Loyalty.
 By definition, niches are always smaller markets, and therefore have a limited supply.
 Customers are more grateful if you offer products that are hard to find elsewhere.
 On top of that, niche customers tend to be more passionate about their specialized interests.
 There’s a much stronger emotional attachment with sports memorabilia from your favorite team than a more commonplace product like, say, a toothbrush.